Swiss Authorized Rep (CH-REP) Service

 Swissmedic only requires device registration for certain devices manufactured by Swiss manufacturers, such as Class I medical devices and IVDs.
 Non-Swiss manufacturers do not, and should not, register their devices* with Swissmedic.

-NOTE: Swissmedic is in the process of developing a new registration database, which will be similar to the European Database on Medical Devices (EUDAMED).
-It is called Swissdamed and is expected to launch in 2023.
-Once the Swiss Medical Device and IVD Ordinances are updated accordingly, devices should be registered in Swissdamed.
+NOTE: Swissmedic is in the process of developing a new registration database, which will be similar to the European Database on Medical Devices (EUDAMED), called swissdamed.
+The Swiss Actor Registration module became mandatory as of August 6, 2024 and the Medical Device module will become mandatory starting July 1, 2026.

 *The exception is for custom-made devices, which should be registered irrespective of where the manufacturer is located.